Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Then, go ahead and exit Downloader and go back to the home screen.

-Click on your Apps icon to pull up the list of apps you have installed on your Shield TV.
+Click on your Apps icon to pull up the apps installed on your Shield TV.

-As you can see in this image, I’ve got both the Emby Client app and Emby Server app installed.
+As you can see in this image, I’ve installed the Emby Client and Emby Server apps.
 The Client app has a dark blue background in the icon, whereas the Emby Server app has a grey background.

-There’s one more thing we need to do on your NVIDIA Shield TV before we switch over to the web configuration screen.
+We need to do one more on your NVIDIA Shield TV before switching to the web configuration screen.

 Open up the gray Emby Server app to get it running.
-The first time you run it, it’ll ask you for permission to access the photos, media and files on your device.
+The first time you run it, it’ll ask you permission to access your device’s photos, media, and files.

 Click Allow.